joeptacek/chatlab-site/_docs/json-validation.md

 #### `work_year`

-- four-digit year. include year headers in template? could just sort alphabetically under years instead of by work_post_date / work_post_date_fake.
+- four-digit year. update this (and filename) as new versions are published (e.g., when advance appears at end of year and then final version appears at beginning of following year). include year headings in template? if so could just sort alphabetically under years instead of by work_post_date / work_post_date_fake.

 #### `work_title`